redpanda-data/connect/website/docs/components/inputs/files.md

 ### `path`

-`string` A path to either a directory or a file.
+A path to either a directory or a file.

+Type: `string`
+Default: `""`

 ### `delete_files`

-`bool` Whether to delete files once they are consumed.
+Whether to delete files once they are consumed.

+Type: `bool`
+Default: `false`